mat2k89/Decay-Chains/1 - Isomers and Single Decays.md

 #### Energy States

 For a given isotope, there will be a number of discrete energy levels.
 Each nucleus of that isotope will exist in one of these energy states.
 These energy states are labelled such that state 0 is the lowest energy state, state 1 is the second lowest and so on.
 The energy difference between energy states is typically defined in units of keV (1keV = $1.6\times 10 ^{-16}$ J).
+If it isn't stated which energy state an isomer is, it is very likely the ground state which is being referred to.

 ### Nuclear Decay